Chung-Ang University: Expansion

-Realization of vision 2008
+Recent history

-Dr. Bum Hoon Park was inaugurated as the 12th university president in February 2005.
-As his first assignment upon election, he oversaw the evaluation of the Korean Council for University Education, marketing of capital, BK21, establishment of the Professional Graduate School of Law, and other national enterprises.
+Bum Hoon Park was inaugurated as the 12th university president in February 2005.
+His first major responsibility was overseeing the evaluation conducted by the Korean Council for University Education, along with initiatives involving capital marketing, the BK21 project, the establishment of the Professional Graduate School of Law, and other national programs.

-Restructuring of the Education Science Technology Faculty, which had been the greatest pending issue, was so successful it was nominated a leading university and awarded grant maintenance (KRW 9,100,000,000) comparable to that of major competitor universities, in spite of its 1-year probationary period.

-Following the restructuring of the undergraduate programmes, recruiting of new admissions, registration of current students, financial situation and overall management records of the three professional schools and 11 specialised schools, were analysed to identify the areas for improvement and enhance teaching quality.
-Thus, 32 out of 42 staff from the professional schools and specialized schools were reassigned to the general graduate school, and 10 positions reduced.
-The members reassigned to the general graduate school have been resourced to serve as the primary models in forming the Research Priority Group (Staff), for the construction of a research-centred regime.
+Following the restructuring of undergraduate programs, the university conducted a comprehensive review of new student admissions, current student registration, financial status, and overall management of its three professional schools and 11 specialized schools.
+The goal was to identify areas for improvement and enhance the quality of education.
+Consequently, 32 out of 42 faculty members from the professional and specialized schools were reassigned to the general graduate school, and 10 positions were eliminated.
+The reassigned faculty formed the core of a newly established Research Priority Group.

-DRAGON 2018 (2001–2004), which was the development plan devised under the 11th university president to carry the university towards the university target vision by the Centenary Anniversary, was re-branded as CAU2018+ (2005–2008).
-CAU2018+ lists the valuation index for various industries and the source of expected revenue in detail.
-To accomplish the goals, CAU2018+ was implemented in two stages.
+The development plan known as DRAGON 2018 (2001–2004), initiated under the 11th president to guide the university toward its centennial vision, was rebranded as CAU2018+ (2005–2008).
+CAU2018+ included detailed valuation indices for various sectors and outlined projected revenue sources.
+The plan was executed in two phases to achieve its strategic goals.